Sharp inverse statements for kernel interpolation: Conclusion

 \section{Conclusion}

+The current paper proved sharp inverse statements for kernel interpolation using finitely smooth kernels for which the RKHS $\ns$ is norm-equivalent to a Sobolev space $H^\tau(\Omega)$, $\tau > d/2$.
+This result includes in particular popular RBF kernels like the class of Matérn or Wendland kernels.
+As a techincal tool to do so, discrete $L^2(X)$ error estimates based of continuous $L^2(\Omega)$ error estimates were derived.

-The current paper analyzed and closed an existing ``gap of $d/2$" between direct and inverse statements for radial basis function kernel interpolation.
-This was enabled by deriving discrete $L^2(X)$ error estimates based of continous $L^2(\Omega)$ error estimates.
-As a result, a one-to-one correspondence between smoothness (of the function to approximate) and the corresponding approximation rate was concluded for the \textit{escaping the native space case}, i.e.\ where the considered function is less smooth than the RKHS of the considered kernel.
+As a result of the sharpness of the inverse statement, a one-to-one correspondence between smoothness (of the function to approximate) and the corresponding approximation rate was concluded.
 A numerical experiment illustrated the result.
-The derived techniques and results are expected to yield further consequences, e.g.\ for kernel quadratrue, solving PDEs with kernels or in statistical learning theory. \\ The results can be extended into several directions: First, investigations of other kernels (non RBF kernels, analytic kernels) and other $L^p(\Omega)$ norms seems meaningful.
+The derived techniques and results are expected to yield further insights, e.g.\ for kernel quadrature, PDEs approximation with kernels or in statistical learning theory. \\ For future research, we aim at several directions: First, investigations of other kernels such as analytic kernels as the Gaussian and other $L^p(\Omega)$, $1 \leq p \leq \infty$ norms seems meaningful.
 Second, the results should be extended to the superconvergence case, i.e.\ the case where the considered function is smoother than the RKHS. \\

-\textbf{Acknowledgements:} The author thanks Bernard Haasdonk and Gabriele Santin for support, discussions and feedback and acknowledges funding of the project by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016 and funding by the BMBF under contract 05M20VSA as well as support from the Studienstiftung des deutschen Volkes (German national Academic Foundation).
-Part of the work was inspired/motivated by a research stay of the author with Lorenzo Rosasco at MaLGa, DIBRIS, Universit`a di Genova.
+\textbf{Acknowledgements:} The work was mainly conducted while the author was affiliated with the University of Stuttgart.
+The author thanks Prof.\ Bernard Haasdonk and Prof.\ Gabriele Santin for support, discussions and feedback and acknowledges funding of the project by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016 and funding by the BMBF under contract 05M20VSA as well as support from the Studienstiftung des deutschen Volkes (German national Academic Foundation).
+Part of the work was inspired and motivated by a research stay of the author with Prof.\ Lorenzo Rosasco at MaLGa, DIBRIS, Universit`a di Genova.